-Article XIX of the California Constitution, along with its companion articles XIX A and XIX B, establish how revenues from specific taxes like per-unit wholesale fuel excise and retail diesel sales taxes as well as vehicle fees are used for transportation.
-For example, retail diesel sales taxes may be used for development, construction, and
+Article XIX of the California Constitution, along with its companion articles XIX A and XIX B, establish how revenues from specific taxes like fuel excise and sales taxes as well as vehicle fees are used for transportation.
+For example, fuel excise and sales taxes can be used for planning and construction of fixed public transit guideways, but not for their maintenance or general public transit operations (California Constitution Article XIX, Section 2 and Article XIX B, Section 1).